 - wealth management and encore feature sections in the Wall Street Journal

 - investor profiles provided by mutual fund companies

 - a few associates I consult with regarding their money

-After collecting the data over the past year, I put it all together and created a Dividends Diversify new millionaire cocktail.
+After collecting the data over the past year, I put it all together and created a set of Dividends Diversify new millionaire statistics.

 Here is some demographic information on the group I studied:

 Marital status: 90% married; 10% divorced and now single.
 Those married have been so for an average of 18 years.

 Average Millionaire Age: 46 years old with a range from the mid-’30s to the upper 50’s.